TOGETHER

 A: We have a cycle of menus that include 2 breakfasts, 2 lunches, 2 dinners, and snacks.
 Each menu is child-friendly.
 An example of some of the items includes cereal, oatmeal, pasta and pasta sauce, canned meats, a variety of soups, chilli, peanut butter, canned vegetables, fresh fruit and vegetables, and snacks such as granola bars.

-Q: How do you decide what goes in the backpacks?
+Q: How do you decide what goes in the food bags?

 Q: How do you decide which students get backpacks?